-This basically means you’re hella weak until you get to lvl 3, and then become an absolute monster while you go in AND out of peak state.
+This basically means you’re hella weak until you get to level 3, and then become an absolute monster while you go in AND out of peak state.

 Your mandala instantly bursts and a new one is created if you use your 1st or 2nd skill while your mandala is still forming.
 This is why your combo S2 followed by S1 gives you 1 charge instantly.

-Her second skill is a short range blink.
-Because of her passive, it also generates a little circle beneath ancient one whenever you use it.
+Her second skill is short-range blink.
+Because of her passive, it also generates a little circle beneath Ancient One whenever you use it.

 Remember the CD refreshes whenever you enter/exit peak state.
 In peak state, the cooldown is significantly reduced (I remember blinking every 1 second, yep, that short) This will be very important for the next lines that follow.